yvanh24/adastandards2017/index/recIndex.md

 209	| Use aspirin therapy (75–162 mg/day) as a secondary prevention strategy in those with diabetes and a history of atherosclerotic cardiovascular disease.
 210	| For patients with atherosclerotic cardiovascular disease and documented aspirin allergy, clopidogrel (75 mg/day) should be used.
-214	| In patients with known atherosclerotic cardiovascular disease, use aspirin and statin therapy (if not contraindicated) 215	| "In patients with known atherosclerotic cardiovascular disease, consider ACE inhibitor therapy, to reduce the risk of cardiovascular events."
+214	| In patients with known atherosclerotic cardiovascular disease, use aspirin and statin therapy (if not contraindicated) 215	| In patients with known atherosclerotic cardiovascular disease, consider ACE inhibitor therapy, to reduce the risk of cardiovascular events.
 216	| In patients with prior myocardial infarction, b-blockers should be continued for at least 2 years after the event.
 217	| In patients with symptomatic heart failure, thiazolidinedione treatment should not be used.
 217	| In patients with type 2 diabetes with stable congestive heart failure, metformin may be used if renal function is normal but should be avoided in unstable or hospitalized patients with congestive heart failure.